 Endorheic basins can occur in any climate but are most common in deserts with low rainfall or stream flow.
 In areas of high rainfall, erosion is likely to curve the drainage channel or cause water in the terminal basin to rise thereby finding an outlet into the sea or ocean.
 Endorheic regions are far inland places whose boundaries are defined by mountains and other geographical features which block their access to other water bodies.
 Australia has the highest concentration of endorheic regions followed by North America at 21% and 5% concentration respectively.
 About 18% of the earth drains into Endorheic lakes.
-Some of the notable Endorheic basins and lakes include Lake Vanda, Lake Bonney, and Lake Hoare in Antarctica, the Caspian Sea, Lake Urmia, Lop Lake, and Sistan Basin in Asia, Lake Eyre Basin, and Lake George in Australia, and Chad Basin, Lake Turkana, Lake Chilwa, and Lake Rukwa in Africa.
+Some of the notable Endorheic basins and lakes include Lake Vanda, Lake Bonney, the Caspian Sea, Lake Urmia, Lop Lake, and Sistan Basin in Asia, Lake Eyre Basin, and Lake George in Australia, and Chad Basin, Lake Turkana, Lake Chilwa, and Lake Rukwa in Africa.

 Your MLA Citation